 Suppose a space reservation office is interested in having Engage events appear on their Outlook calendar so that they can quickly double check capacity and records between systems.
 Both Outlook and Gmail can subscribe to an iCal feed, requiring no technical resources at all to make this possible.

 Many campuses are becoming increasingly interested in reporting on enrollment and engagement figures together.
 You can pull enrollment information (e.g. class standing) directly into Engage using Automated User Imports so that administrators can always rely upon the information included in their Engage reports.
 This would allow an administrator to quickly filter students who had since graduated or otherwise left the institution.

 Populate a campus newsletter

 Some members may decide to include Engage events in a regularly scheduled newsletter.
 Members may choose in this case to either subscribe to Engage's calendar via RSS or iCal, or should they desire non-public events to be included in the feed, leverage the API instead.
 Both of these options allow the institution to maintain the review and approval process in Engage while contributing to a complete master calendar.
-Many campuses have found the best visual result when using the API - consider this example from Bowdoin College.
+Many campuses have found the best visual result when using the API.

 Update membership based on residence hall

 Create student success notation when a student attends an event